 Beacon, NY's Comprehensive Plan employs a variety of zoning, incentive and other strategies to achieve specific objectives to preserve important environmental and historic resources and improve the quality of life.

-Baltimore, MD’s long-awaited 2017 revision to its zoning code includes a highly anticipated new zoning category,“industrial mixed-use,” which both city officials and local developers hope will spur economic development while preserving neighborhood character throughout the city.
+Baltimore, MD’s 2017 revision to its zoning code includes a highly anticipated new zoning category,“industrial mixed-use,” which both city officials and local developers hope will spur economic development while preserving neighborhood character throughout the city.

 The Complete Communities Toolbox from the University of Delaware summarizes various types of mixed-use development.